| 24th April

 Task Force A, which will need continued attention, as

-this will be an important basis of what states will
+this will be an important basis of what states will do

-for any future regulation. |
+any future regulation. |

-Another concern of aisports pilots
+Another concern of aisports pilots is

-be charged for using airspace by control service providers.
+charged for using airspace by control service providers.

-Up to now only IFR airspace users have to finance
+Up to now only IFR airspace users have to finance control

-be made transparent.
+made transparent.

-Here you find some of the presentations made on:
+Here you find some of the presentations made on: Mode

 S, Charging